tzfun/vue-web-terminal/README.md

 ### Help

-The plugin has a built-in help command to facilitate users to search the command library.
-Through the help command, you can view the key, grouping, and explanation sample information of the command.
+The plugin has a built-in help command to facilitate users to view the usage of the commands.
+The premise is that these commands have been [defined](#Command) in advance.
+Through the help command, you can view the key, grouping, and sample information of the command.

 ```shell